idohabarvaz/The-Crewmate-Bot-Final/README.md

-# The-Crewmate-Bot-Final
+# Crewmate Discord Bot
-Final Version Of The Bot
+Final Version Of The Bot, made by me.
+The bot will help you organize your among-us lobby and make them fun, and without any earrapes.